 Programs / Services

 The counseling program is comprised of licensed counselors and/or counselors working towards licensure, who provide assistance and guidance in resolving personal, social, or psychological problems and difficulties.
 Counselors provide a variety of assistance to individuals, families, step-families, single parents, couples, senior citizens, teens and children ages three and older.
 Topics can include: relationships, parenting challenges, LGBTQIA, coping with divorce, recovering from a crisis or disaster, coping with grief or loss, anxiety, depression, addictions, and stress and anger management.
 Counselors utilize a variety of models to meet your needs including, Gotman, Play Therapy, Parent Child Interaction Therapy, and Dialectical Behavioral Therapy.
 Counselors also provide onsite mental health services to the aging population for Long Term Care Facilities, Skilled Nursing Facilities, Rehabilitation Facilities, and Assisted Living Facilities.
 Pet assisted therapy provided by Pet Partners upon request and as available.

 If you or someone you know is interested in counseling, you should start by filling out intake paperwork available here.
 You can then call the office at (337) 981-2180 to schedule your appointment or complete the information below.

-Healthy Start is a free program for expectant mothers and women with children up to 18 months of age who live in Acadia, Evangeline, Iberville, Lafayette, St. Landry and St. Martin parishes.
-The program focuses on supporting moms and assisting parents with the challenges of a growing family and raising small children.
+Healthy Start is a free program for pregnant women and caregivers with children up to 18 months of age who live in Acadia, Evangeline, Iberville, Lafayette, St. Landry and St. Martin parishes.
+The program focuses on supporting and assisting families with the challenges of raising small children.